-Dependency Mediation is an opportunity for the parents, other family members, foster parents, professionals involved in investigating and/or assisting the family, guardian ad litem, any other parties and the lawyers involved in this case to have a generally confidential and privileged discussion to see if they can voluntarily reach an agreement and submit the agreement to the court for approval instead of each party pleading their case to the court and asking the court to decide the case.
+Dependency Mediation is an opportunity for the parents, other family members, foster parents, professionals involved in investigating and/or assisting the family, guardian ad litem, any other parties and the lawyers involved in this case to have a generally confidential and privileged discussion moderated by an neutral and impartial mediator to see if they can voluntarily reach an agreement and submit the agreement to the court for approval instead of each party pleading their case to the court and asking the court to decide the case.

 The issues involved often include whether: